MASKY-33/word-builder---analyzer/MASKY.README.md

 ## Learning Purpose
 This project was created as part of my backend engineering practice.
-The goal was to improve my skills in Python loops, list operations, string methods, and basic text analysis.
+The goal was to improve my skills in Python:
+- loops
+- list operations
+- string methods
+- basic text analysis.